FACULTY SEARCH 2015-16:

-The Department of American Studies & Ethnicity, Dornsife College of Letters, Arts and Sciences, University of Southern California, in Los Angeles, California, is seeking a tenure-track assistant professor or tenured associate professor in the field of Native North American Indigenous Experience with an anticipated start date of August 16, 2015.
-The successful candidate will be an intellectually expansive scholar trained in the humanities, social sciences or a related interdisciplinary field specializing in North American Native American studies.
+The Department of American Studies & Ethnicity, Dornsife College of Letters, Arts and Sciences, University of Southern California, in Los Angeles, California, is seeking a tenure-track assistant professor in the field of Native North American studies with an anticipated start date of August 16, 2016.
+The successful candidate will be an intellectually expansive scholar trained in the humanities and/or social sciences.
 The candidate must have a doctoral degree in appropriate field of study prior to appointment.

 To learn more about the Department, visit our website at http://dornsife.usc.edu/ase/